onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 welfare outside of a religious context doesn't work!

 Intelligence is the capacity to gain capacities.
-It is doing more with less.
-True intelligence is doing more with less.
+It is doing more with less. - synergy True intelligence is doing more with less.
 Solving problems without knowing everything.
 David Krakauer
 https://x.com/vitrupo/status/1986727092440952936
+the opposite: in capitalism we do less with more -

+from kings to kings with less power and the ability to remove them without violence - great progress but nowhere close to satisfactory
+    we have to choose between the lesser of 2 evils 1 & 2:
+        trump: no comment
+        biden: sharp as a tack
+        kamala: democratic non-democratic nominee

+the purpose of a system is what it does

+in the future there will be no campaigns & PR - the only way to influence and power will be by proving yourself computationally in the most legitimate way possible

 A message to all bureaucrats, managers and “world leaders”:
 In the Blockchain Age the Public Watches You!